pjain310/DDL_Project/README.md

 ### 2. Modifications to EVA

 1. /Eva/src/loaders/loader_uadtra_cloud.py: contains our modified code to add our cloud dataset into EVA.
+Detection of images from given location.
+Modify.
+Use: python loader_uadetra_cloud.py --data_type='<i if image and v if video>' --path='<path to folder containing train images>'

 2. /Eva/src/loaders/loader_uadtra_cloud.py: also contains generalised loader to add image files to EVA